-Q: So it sounds like there’s a lot of overlap with Corporate Finance, Controllership, and Treasury roles?
+Q: So it sounds like there’s a lot of overlap with the corporate finance career path?

 A: Yes and no. At a really small firm, some of these functions might be combined and the same person might perform some or all of them.

 The main difference is that corporate finance deals more with the company’s internal finances, while investor relations is more about communicating with the external investment community.